 Home equity line of credit

-Home equity lines of credit, or HELOCs, are also borrowed against the equity you have in your home and use your home as collateral to secure the loan.
-The difference is that you’re given a line of credit with a limit that you can borrow from multiple times rather than one lump sum like you get with home equity loans.
+With home equity lines of credit, or HELOCs, you also borrow against the equity you have in your home, using your home as collateral to secure the loan.
+The difference is that you’re given a line of credit with a limit that you can draw on multiple times rather than one lump sum of a home equity loan.

 The flexibility of HELOCs gives you more control over how much you borrow and pay back, which is convenient if you’re dealing with a major emergency project with unpredictable costs.